All Products

 Supported

-Specifications
+Purchase Specifications

-• Non-Serverless instances:
+• Non-serverless instances:

-• Standard Edition: Supports default and SSL endpoints.
+• Standard Edition: supports default and SSL endpoints.

-• Professional Edition: Supports default, SSL, and SASL endpoints.
+• Professional Edition: supports default, SSL, and SASL endpoints.

-Single partition with cloud storage
+Single-partition cloud storage

-May become unavailable during downtime or upgrades
+May become unavailable during breakdowns or upgrades

 Note